Create a Certificate Signed by a Certificate Authority

 To have full functionality of the Bomgar software and to avoid security risks, it is very important that as soon as possible, you obtain a valid SSL certificate signed by a certificate authority (CA).
 While a CA-signed certificate is the best way to secure your site, you may need a self-signed certificate or an internally-signed certificate (see Create a Self-Signed Certificate).

 To obtain a certificate signed by a certificate authority, you must first create a certificate signing request (CSR) from the /appliance interface of your Bomgar Appliance.
 You will then submit the request data to a certificate authority.
 Once the signed certificate is obtained, the Bomgar software should be updated.
-The final step is to assign the appliance IP address(es) to the new certificate.

 Create the Certificate Signing Request